 Building Portfolios - Asset Allocation within the Growth Portfolio

 The longstanding rule of thumb for Canadian investors is 1/3 of your Growth portfolio should be invested in Canadian companies, 1/3 in US companies, and 1/3 in rest of the world companies.
 The rest of the world category should be split 2/3 in developed markets and 1/3 in emerging markets.
 This is reasonable.
 We suggest slightly less in Canadian equity and rest of world equity and more in US equity like 30% Canadian equity, 40% US equity, and 30% rest of world equity with slightly less in emerging markets.
 Capitalism works and the US is the largest capitalistic nation.
-Vanguard Canada all equity portfolio has a 30% Canada 40% US 23% Developed non-North America and 7% Emerging Market allocation.
+Vanguard Canada All-Equity ETF portfolio has a 30% Canada 40% US 23% Developed non-North America and 7% Emerging Market allocation.
 This is reasonable.
-Blackrock has more in the US and less in Canada.
+Blackrock has marginally more in the US and less in Canada.

 There are fundamental reasons to diversify geographically away from a portfolio of solely Canadian companies.
 The Canadian economy has a heavy weighting of companies operating in the basic materials and resource sectors.
 We are blessed with an abundance of virtually all natural resources.
 Banks also comprise a large sector of our economy.
 Investors need exposure to other industries that are underrepresented in Canada.
 Canada is not home to a multinational consumer discretionary company like a car company, nor a consumer non-discretionary company like a Proctor and Gamble, nor a technology company like a Google.
 Blackberry is a shadow of its former self.
 Canada is not home to a major industrial company like a Boeing or Caterpillar.